Special Event Public Health Requirements

 Personal service vendors

 Personal services include tattoos, piercings, manicures, pedicures or other similar services.
+If you are providing personal services at an event, please review the special events personal services requirements.

 • All vendors providing personal services must be routinely inspected by Region of Waterloo Public Health.